Vitruvius: De architectura

 Vitruvius is the author of De architectura, libri decem, known today as The Ten Books on Architecture, a treatise written in Latin on architecture, dedicated to the emperor Augustus.
-In the preface of Book I, Vitruvius dedicates his writings to giving personal knowledge of the quality of buildings to the emperor.
-Likely Vitruvius is referring to Marcus Agrippa's campaign of public repairs and improvements.
 This work is the only surviving major book on architecture from classical antiquity.
 According to Petri Liukkonen, this text "influenced deeply from the Early Renaissance onwards artists, thinkers, and architects, among them Leon Battista Alberti (1404–1472), Leonardo da Vinci (1452–1519), and Michelangelo (1475–1564)."
-The next major book on architecture, Alberti's reformulation of Ten Books, was not written until 1452.

 However, we know there was a significant body of writing about architecture in Greek, where "architects habitually wrote books about their work", including two we know of about the Parthenon alone.
 To A. W. Lawrence, Vitruvius "has recorded a most elaborate set of rules taken from Greek authors, who must have compiled them gradually in the course of the preceding centuries".

-Vitruvius is famous for asserting in his book De architectura that a structure must exhibit the three qualities of firmitatis, utilitatis, venustatis – that is, stability, utility, and beauty.
+Vitruvius asserts in De architectura that a structure must exhibit the three qualities of firmitatis, utilitatis, venustatis – that is, stability, utility, and beauty.
 These are sometimes termed the Vitruvian virtues or the Vitruvian Triad.
-According to Vitruvius, architecture is an imitation of nature.
-As birds and bees built their nests, so humans constructed housing from natural materials, that gave them shelter against the elements.
-When perfecting this art of building, the Greeks invented the architectural orders: Doric, Ionic and Corinthian.
-It gave them a sense of proportion, culminating in understanding the proportions of the greatest work of art: the human body.
-This led Vitruvius in defining his Vitruvian Man, as drawn later by Leonardo da Vinci: the human body inscribed in the circle and the square (the fundamental geometric patterns of the cosmic order).
-In this book series, Vitruvius also wrote about climate in relation to housing architecture and how to choose locations for cities.
+According to Vitruvius, architecture is an imitation of nature: as birds and bees built their nests, so humans constructed housing from natural materials, that gave them shelter against the elements.
+Vitruvius also wrote about climate in relation to housing architecture and how to choose locations for cities.

+The Greeks invented three architectural orders following distinct systems of proportion: Doric, Ionic and Corinthian.
+These systems were related to their understanding of the proportions the human body.
+In De Architectura, Vitruvius explained these conventions, detailing the proper proportions of the architectural orders as well as of the ideal man.
+During the Renaissance, Leonardo da Vinci created his famous drawing of the Vitruvian Man according to these rules, depicting a human body inscribed in a circle and a square (the fundamental geometric patterns of the cosmic order).